rzzzwilson/Random-Stuff/global_module/README.rst

 where ``filename`` is optional and it not supplied the save filename is ``singleton.state``.
-These methods do not save/restore any module attributes with names strting with '_'.
+These methods do not save/restore any module attributes with names starting with '_'.

 There is also a method used internally that may be useful to end users: